Swing - Fundamentals Pocketshots

 This edition is ideal for players who are new to the game and for established golfers who want to brush up on their fundamentals or who are struggling with any aspect of their swing.

-If you fall into the latter category the chances are very high that your errors stem from a basic fault in a fundamental part of your swing which can be easily rectified using this edition.
+If you fall into the latter category the chances are very high that your errors stem from a basic fault in a fundamental part of your swing which can be easily rectified using this booklet.

 This lesson takes you through a tried and trusted approach to building a good golf swing.
 The basics; grip, address position, posture, balance, tempo; are easy to learn and if learned correctly can greatly enhance the speed at which the game is mastered; increasing the enjoyment and success of the golfer.